 - I went with all capital letters kept things tidy

 - The hidden square dot on the “i” in SMTH would be repeated the [S] logomark.

 Lower case letters are often more friendly and playful.
 Think of them as cheerful little fellas with big smiles.
 Seriously, how adorable are these two vowels: a – e

 So if you ever have a company that needs a friendlier vibe, a designer should choose a typeface that has lovable lowers.

 Let’s look at an example: facebook.
-The designers at Cuban Council opted for modified version of all-lower when the social network with a weird / creepy name hired them to make a logo.
-It’s a random story, but a baby Mark Zuckerberg just walked in their San Francisco office way back before anyone was a billionaire.
+The designers at Cuban Council opted for a modified version of all-lower when the social network with a weird/creepy name hired them to make a logo.
+It’s a random story, but a baby Mark Zuckerberg just walked into their San Francisco office way back before anyone was a billionaire.
 (Read story here.)

 Now let’s go deeper on good genetics here. “b” and “k” have similar ascenders, that is the upright section of the letter above the beltline.
 And in between, you have two lovable vowels: o – o. book is a pretty word.
 The most difficult part of this logo was pairing the “f” and “a”, which you can see has a playful interaction.

 Now let’s move on to the next example.

 I’m not familiar with vivint as a company, but I love basketball and I see their logo on the side of the Utah Jazz’s arena in Salt Lake.

 - Notice here the beautiful sequence of v-i-v-i.
 It looks graphical and cool and friendly.